-Severe maternal morbidity is defined, by the American College of Obstetrics and Gynecology, the US Centers for Disease Control and Prevention, and the Society of Maternal-Fetal Medicine, as a patient safety event that occurs intrapartum through the immediate postpartum period (24 hrs), that requires the transfusion of 4 or more units of packed red blood cells and/or admission to the intensive care unit (ICU).
-Facilities are strongly encouraged to review all cases of severe maternal morbidity for learning and improvement.
+&lt;sup>†† Severe maternal morbidity is defined, by the American College of Obstetrics and Gynecology, the US Centers for Disease Control and Prevention, and the Society of Maternal-Fetal Medicine, as a patient safety event that occurs from the intrapartum through the immediate postpartum period (24 hours), requiring the transfusion of 4 or more units of packed red blood cells (PRBC) and/or admission to the intensive care unit (ICU).
 Admission to the ICU is defined as admission to a unit that provides 24-hour medical supervision and is able to provide mechanical ventilation or continuous vasoactive drug support.
+Ongoing vigilance to better identify patients at risk and timely implementation of clinical interventions consistent with evidence-based guidelines are important steps in the ongoing provision of safe and reliable care.
+Appropriate systems improvements can be informed by identifying occurrences of maternal morbidity, reviewing the cases, and analyzing the findings.